TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ReadmeFile.rst

 :file:`README.rst` or :file:`README.md`
 =======================================

-Full documentation contains both a README.rst and a Documentation/Index.rst file.
+Full documentation contains both a :file:`README.rst` and a :file:`Documentation/Index.rst` file.
 To avoid redundancy in both places, the README.rst in this case usually contains only a summary and links to all aspects of the project, i.e. the VCS repository, the published documentation and - if available - the TYPO3 Extension